gemini64/opencore-msi-x99a/README.md

 1. To get proper **power management**, regenerate **CPUFriend.kext** and **CPUFriendDataProvider.kext** and add them to your EFI folder, info (here)[https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend].
 2. X99 does not support native **NVRAM**, to fix, follow this (guide)[https://dortania.github.io/OpenCore-Post-Install/misc/nvram.html].
 3. If you need **iServices**, see (here)[https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html].
 4. To get proper **sleep and wake**, you'll need to set up your own USB Map.
-This has to be done manually, the provided **USBMap.kext** maps only front i/o and intel USB Controllers.
-Follow this (guide)[https://dortania.github.io/OpenCore-Post-Install/usb/manual/manual.html#usb-mapping-the-manual-way].
+The EFI provided includes a working **USBMap.kext** and SSDTs definition for all USB controllers on the motherboard.
+However, if you are using any of the internal 2.0 or 3.0 usb headers, you'll have to regenerate it.
+This can be done automatically using CorpNewt's [USBMap](https://github.com/corpnewt/USBMap), just remember to delete the included **USBMap.kext** and disable the XHCI port limit in your config.plist before running the tool.